ekutner/home-connect-hass/README.md

   * program_finished

 ## Local vs. Server translation
 The default behavior of this integration is to use "local" value translation.
-That means that all string sensors keep their internal value in a raw, language independant format.
+That means that all string sensors keep their internal value in a raw, language independent format.
 Those values are "translated" in the UI to a human friendly text by using local translation files.
 This method is different than most other Home Assistant integration but it has three important benefits:
 1. It makes automation code language independent.
 As a developer I strongly believe that code shouldn't relay on the specific human language currently selected by the user.
 2. It allows users to look up possible values in the Home Connect developer documentation.
-So you can know in advance which values to epxect for a given sensor.
+So you can know in advance which values to expect for a given sensor.
 3. It allows add translation for languages which are not supported by the Home COnnect API.

 In contrast, setting ```sensor_value_translation: server``` will override this behavior and use translations provided by the Home Connect API.
 This is limited to languages supported by the API but it does make sensor have the actual textual values displayed in the UI.
 So you can use that if you prefer,